 EV insurance cost

 By 2025, EVs and insurance coverage around them have been present for a few years now, and therefore, we see a little stabilisation in policy prices.
 However, the EV insurance market is still evolving, and the prices vary widely.
-The cost is mostly based on several factors like model, battery size, driver’s profile, and coverage requirement.
+The cost is primarily based on several factors, including model, battery size, driver’s profile, and coverage requirements.

 Furthermore, the cost of EV insurance is also triggered by the following -